 We’re starting to see loyalty rewards programs pop up more frequently – some permanent, organised and structured, others more ad-hoc, temporary or even completely unadvertised.
 Here’s a few of the most popular examples.

 Having offered various perks to its customers for years, Telstra’s an old hand at the loyalty game, but they’ve taken it to the next level with the recently launched Telstra Plus.
 Customers have always had access to perks such as discounted movie tickets and priority pre-bookings for concerts, sports and other events.
 But no, those basic rewards form just the first tier of a three-tier system, with Silver and Gold membership being awarded to those who spend above certain amounts in one year.
-Those more luxurious tiers come with extra perks (such as free subscriptions to streaming services like Kayo Sport and Stan, and free premium tech support) but no matter what tier you’re on, you accumulate Telstra Plus points every time you pay a bill, recharge or otherwise spend money on your Telstra account.
+Business membership is also available for customers with eligible business services.
+Those more luxurious tiers come with extra perks (such as free subscriptions to streaming services like Kayo Sport, Binge, and Stan, as well as free premium tech support) but no matter what tier you’re on, you accumulate Telstra Plus points every time you pay a bill, recharge or otherwise spend money on your Telstra account.